Quantum complexity in gravity, quantum field theory, and quantum information science: Dialogue

 \textit{Sagredo:} I have heard of other notions of complexity, such as Kolmogorov complexity.
 Can you define them?

 \textit{Sofia:} Certainly!
 Kolmogorov complexity is the length of the shortest computer program that produces a target output \cite{Kolmogorov}.
-Another notion, Krylov complexity, quantifies operator growth---an operator's spreading, under evolution in the Heisenberg picture, across the space of operators~\cite{Parker:2018yvk}.
-Similarly, spread complexity quantifies a state's expansion across the state space under evolution \cite{Balasubramanian:2022tpr}.
+Another notion, Krylov complexity, quantifies operator growth---an operator's spread across the space of operators during evolution in the Heisenberg picture~\cite{Parker:2018yvk}.
+Similarly, spread complexity quantifies the expansion of states across the Hilbert space during time evolution \cite{Balasubramanian:2022tpr}.

 \textit{Complexio:} Does Krylov or spread complexity offer any advantage over the other notions of complexity?